Tower of David (Homeland): Production

 Clark Johnson directed the episode.
-William Bromell wrote the teleplay, which he based on a detailed outline left by his late father Henry Bromell.
-Although the story is set in Caracas, the episode was actually shot in Puerto Rico, with an abandoned apartment building in San Juan having stood in for the Tower of David's interiors.
+William Bromell wrote the teleplay, which he based on a detailed outline left by his deceased father Henry Bromell.
+Set in Caracas, the episode was shot in Puerto Rico, and an abandoned apartment building in San Juan stood in for the Tower of David's interiors.
 Of the 10 credited series regulars, only Claire Danes, Damian Lewis and Mandy Patinkin appear in this episode, including Lewis making his first appearance as Nicholas Brody in the third season.
-This also marks the first episode of the series not to feature Morena Baccarin as Jessica Brody; as such Claire Danes and Mandy Patinkin are now the only actor and actress to appear in every episode of Homeland thus far.
+This is also the first episode of the series not to feature Morena Baccarin as Jessica Brody; as such Claire Danes and Mandy Patinkin are now the only actor and actress to appear in every episode of Homeland thus far.

-Reception

 Ratings

 The original broadcast had 1.81 million viewers.